MarcoRosson/Optitrack_basketball/README.md

 The project is already provided with four takes of a basketball player doing basic movements, but other takes can be used, just adding them to the *filename* variable (in .csv format).

+The program also deals with the problem of missing frames, providing three different types of interpolation to choose from.

 ## Installation

 In order to make the code work, some pakages need to be installed, if not already present: